-Shipments of over 430 stocks will be sent in multiple boxes (if uninsulated).
+Shipments of over 450 stocks will be sent in multiple boxes (if uninsulated).
 Insulated shipments of over 128 stocks will be send in multiple boxes.

 Courier Services.
-UPS Ground, second day air or overnight service is available with courier charges paid by BDSC and billed with your stocks, or with courier charges billed directly to your UPS account for domestic accounts.
+UPS Ground, second day air or overnight service is available with courier charges paid by BDSC and billed with your stocks, or with courier charges billed directly to your UPS account.
 Some international countries can receive shipments via UPS.
-See the table of courier options by country here to view your options.
+See the table of courier options by country to view your options.

 FedEx Standard Overnight or FedEx International Priority service is available with courier charges billed directly to your FedEx account or to the BDSC’s account.